 - It allows you to quickly respond to an attack by providing exhaustive analysis and weakness locations.

 However, RASP tools come with certain drawbacks:

 - By sitting on the application server, RASP tools may have a negative impact on application performance.

 - The emerging technology may not be compatible with regulations or internal policies, which restrict installing other software, or locked-down services.

 - You might get the feeling that your application is safer than it really is.
 Even if the tool has identified an issue, it still means taking your application offline while it is being fixed.

 - RASP isn't a substitute for application security testing, as it is incapable of providing comprehensive protection.

-If you want to know more about the topic, watch these helpful and detailed videos.
+If you want to know more about the topic, watch these helpful and detailed videos:

 Make the right choice

-Every testing method serves a different purpose, and so should be skillfully employed at a specific time.
+Every testing method serves a different purpose, and so they should be skillfully employed at a specific time.
 If you want to protect the very core of your business, experts from Positive Technologies will help you navigate every aspect of application security.
 We offer comprehensive and highly accurate tools and solutions to provide actionable reports for both the development process and operation.